SYSC4806Group6/SYSC-4806-Group-6-AOB/README.md

 - Documented the milestone, README updates, and prepared presentation assets to support the final demo.

 ## ⚡ Milestone 3 Plan
-- Add recommendation functionality to main browsing page
+- Add recommendation functionality to main browsing page.
-- Continue testing to ensure high quality web app
+- Continue testing to ensure high quality web app.
-- General clean up and matching of UI across pages annd tabs
+- General clean up and matching of UI across pages and tabs.
-- Ensure all documentation is up to date and clear
+- Ensure all documentation is up to date and clear.

 ## Diagrams
 - Navigate to the "diagrams" directory in the repository to view our diagrams online